gerdadecio/homelab/README.md

 ## 🔧 Hardware

 ### Synology NAS
 For the past three years, I've been utilising my Synology NAS as a reliable home server.
-It efficiently manages and stores all my files and apps, allowing me remote access via the internet and file sharing with family and friends.
+It efficiently manages and stores all my files and apps, allowing me remote access and share files with family and friends via the internet.

 - DS420+ with 2.0 GHz CPU, 2GB RAM
 - 10TB Seagate SATA Main drive